 Licences will be granted for one year and will be subject to standard conditions.
-A granted licence will not be valid beyond 30 September 2021
+A granted licence will be granted from July 2021 and will not be valid beyond 30 September 2022.

 If the site is deemed unsuitable for a Pavement Licence, or if relevant representations are made which cannot be mitigated by imposing conditions, then the application may be refused.